jo-muuuuuu/generic-back-office-management-system/README.md

 - Echarts
 - AWS

-This project uses `Mock.js` to intercept `Axios` requests and returns randomly generated USER data (`Fakerator` is used to generate random address in English).
+This project uses `Mock.js` to intercept `Axios` requests and returns randomly generated USER data (`Fakerator` is used to generate random addresses in English).
 However, TABLE data for `Echarts` is hardcoded.

 `Redux` is utilized to manage several states, including user identity, menu items list, and page tabs.